lhapp27/FewBodyToolkit.jl/docs/src/index.md

 # FewBodyToolkit.jl

-A Julia package for solving 2- and 3-body quantum systems in 1D, 2D, and 3D.
+A Julia package for solving quantum systems of 2 or 3 particles with general potentials in 1D, 2D, and 3D.

 ## Features